jgraham0325/land-register-api-docs/docs/api-documentation/V1.0/index.md

 ### Making NSG inferred Street data non-mandatory if USRN supplied
 {: .govuk-heading-s}

-The Works API will be updated to make NSG Street data which can be inferred from USRN non-mandatory, to avoid data duplication and prevent potential differences in data due to external systems using different NSG releases.
+The Work API will be updated to make NSG Street data which can be inferred from USRN non-mandatory, to avoid data duplication and prevent potential differences in data due to external systems using different NSG releases.
 {: .govuk-body}

 ### Fee reporting